 - $$ La Quinta by Wyndham

-- $ Congress Plaza Hotel
+- $ Congress Plaza Hotel (a very popular hotel on a lower budget)

 Personal favorites: The one thing I highly recommend is finding a room at a boutique hotel like The Blackstone for a much more unique experience than staying at a big hotel chain.